 The best way to explore Macugnaga is on foot.
 Since the village is very small, most tourists walk around to explore the few monuments and attractions that are located in Macugnaga.
 Visitors who have their own cars can also drive around the village easily.
 The streets in Macugnaga are relatively traffic free so driving is not a problem.
 However, most streets in the village are very narrow so it might be a little difficult to navigate cars around.
 Since there are only a few places to visit in the village, it is easier to park cars in one of the parking lots and just walk around the streets.

 Stay and Accommodation

-Macugnaga is quite a small village but it attracts many tourists because of the famous ski mountain slopes in the surrounding region.
+Macugnaga is quite small, but it attracts many tourists because of the famous ski resorts in the surrounding region.
 For this reason, there are many accommodation options in the village.
 There are quite a lot of Bed & Breakfasts, mountain cabins, country homes and farm houses that offer good rooms to visitors.
-Except for in peak tourist seasons, the hotels are not very expensive.
+Except for peak tourist seasons, the hotels are not very expensive.
 Some of the best hotels in Macugnaga are hotel Alpi, hotel Cristallo, hotel Dufour, hotel Girasour, hotel Signal, hotel Zumstein, hotel Nuovo Pecetto, Meuble Flora, Residence Cima Jazzi, hotel Edelweiss and hotel Chez Felice.
 There are also several villas and farm houses which can be rented by tourists if they plan to stay longer in Macugnaga.